-Aged 50, is the Deputy Chief Executive responsible for the retail banking strategic business unit of the Group and the General Manager of the Retail Banking Department of BOCHK.
-Mr. Lam has been appointed as a Non-executive Director of BOCI since January 2003.
-Mr. Lam has over 20 years' experience in the banking industry.
-From August 1989 to August 1998, Mr. Lam was the Deputy General Manager of the Kwangtung Provincial Bank, Hong Kong Branch.
-Mr. Lam was the Deputy General Manager of BOC, Hong Kong Branch from November 1998 to December 1999, and the Acting General Manager of the National Commercial Bank, Hong Kong Branch from January 2000 to September 2001.
-Mr. Lam graduated from the Chinese University of Hong Kong with a bachelor's degree and a master's degree in business administration.
+Aged 50.
+Deputy Chief Executive responsible for the retail banking strategic business unit of the Group and General Manager of the Retail Banking Department of BOCHK.
+Non-executive Director of BOCI since 2003.
+Deputy General Manager of the Kwangtung Provincial Bank, Hong Kong Branch from 1989 to 1998.
+Deputy General Manager of BOC, Hong Kong Branch from 1998 to 1999.
+Acting General Manager of the National Commercial Bank, Hong Kong Branch from 2000 to 2001.